 RIPE Meeting attendees are quite sensitive to keeping presentations non-commercial, and product marketing talks are strongly discouraged.
 Repeated audience feedback shows that the most successful talks focus on operational experience, research results, or case studies.
 For example, presenters wishing to describe a commercial solution should focus on the underlying technology and not attempt a product demonstration.

-The RIPE PC accepts proposals for different presentation formats, including plenary session presentations, tutorials, workshops, BoFs (Birds of a Feather sessions) and lightning talks.
+The RIPE Programme Committee (PC) accepts proposals for different presentation formats, including plenary session presentations, tutorials, workshops, BoFs (Birds of a Feather sessions) and lightning talks.
 See the full descriptions of these formats.

 Presenters who are proposing a panel or BoF are encouraged to include speakers from several (perhaps even competing) companies and/or a neutral facilitator.